joshgoetz/Visual_Conjoints/README.md

 # Visual_Conjoints
-This repository contains the code needed to generate all possible profiles for a visual conjoint experiment and integrate the created profiles with Qualtrics.
+This repository contains the code needed to generate profiles for a visual conjoint experiment and integrate the created profiles with Qualtrics.

 The code automates the majority of steps, though some steps must still be done manually.